TwoBitAlchemist/NeoAlchemy/source/schema-classes.rst

         Run an arbitrary query against the graph, with optional parameters.

-        When not called, returns a reference to the Graph's :py:class:`Query` object.
+        When not called, returns a reference to the Graph's :py:class:`graph.query` object.

     :param query: An object that stringifies to a Cypher query.
     :param params: The values for the query's parameters.